MarthaC444/MarthaC444/README.md

 ### Hi, I'm Martha Chamberlain
-Currently exploring automated QA but still love my basic web stack.

-* Apprenticeship with client work experience.
-* Web dev, React and React Native
-* Looking for Jr. Front end or entry level Full stack role.
-Also very open to web publishing and QA.
-I'm told I'm really great at finding problems and bugs!
+Looking for Jr. Front end or entry level Full stack role.
+I'm told I'm really great at finding bugs and fixing them.
+Also open to web publishing, design, and QA.

+My resume can be found on my [portfolio](https://portfolio.marthachamberlain.com/).

 <!--